vonMule/bleeding-edge-ranciliopid/README.md

 - Instructions can be found at https://github.com/medlor/bleeding-edge-ranciliopid/wiki/Instructions-on-how-to-create-new-icon-collections

 ## Changelog
-- 2.9.0b12:
-  - Recover temperature when maschine had hung during steaming.
-  - Add logging when loop() is taking too much time.
-- 2.9.0b11:
+- 3.0.0:
-  - Further improve temperature outlier detection.
+  - Project is getting renamed to "Perfect Coffee PID".
+  - Improve temperature readings to reduce undesireable actions of the PID controller:
+    - Detect outliers near setpoint and fix them automatically.
+    - Read temperature every 100ms (previous 1s) and save it to TemperatureHistory for later use.
+    - Implement average calculations on all temperature functions to stabilize temp readings.
     - Temporary use custom ZACwire library, which offer:
       - bitwindow auto-tuning right from the start.
       - directMode to improve outlier detection and flapping temperature in seldom cases (esp32).
       - Important: You have to [manually install](https://github.com/medlor/bleeding-edge-ranciliopid/wiki/How-to-compile-on-Arduino-and--Platformio) library/ZACwire_for_TSic (only if you are using Arduino IDE).
-  - Add ZACwire library version check when compiling.
-  - Make TEMPSENSOR_BITWINDOW optional because it is no longer needed due to auto-tuning.
-- 2.9.0b10:
-  - Remove latest networt tunings (wifiSleep, keepalive, timeouts), because it looks like in some situations they break.
-  - Changed userConfig.Sample.h recommended defaults
-- 2.9.0b9:
-  - Improve steaming cycle-times.
-- 2.9.0b8:
-  - Temperature outliner detection activated for a wider range of situations (this shall fix brew-detection)
-  - Minor adaption to PID tuning.
-- 2.9.0b7:
-  - Improve temperature readings to reduce undesireable actions of the PID controller:
-    - Detect outliers near setpoint and fix them automatically.
-    - Read temperature every 100ms (previous 1s) and save it to TemperatureHistory for later use.
-    - Implement average calculations on all temperature functions to stabilize temp readings.
-  - userConfig Changes:
-    - Add missing DEBOUNCE_ANALOG_GPIO / DEBOUNCE_DIGITAL_GPIO defines in userConfig.h.SAMPLE.
-  - Plattformio: Add missing fastLed library
-  - Bugfixes: Some minor compilation fixes.
+  - Add full support for platformio, code cleanup and fix compile warnings.
+    - Force espressif8266 to Version 2 (until external libs are adapted)
+  - Arduino IDE: Remove some libaries which from now on have to be installed manually, see [Wiki](https://github.com/medlor/bleeding-edge-ranciliopid/wiki/How-to-compile-on-Arduino-Platformio).
-- 2.9.0b6:
+  - Performance improvement:
+    - controlActions are now using interrupts with an optional debounce feature (instead of polling each gpio).
   - Update ESP32 schematic to reflect recommendation to use 5v (instead of 3.3v) for the TSIC.
-  - Fix: Temporary using custom "Zacwire for TSIC" due to a bug inducting partly wrong temperature readings. ([Howto](https://github.com/medlor/bleeding-edge-ranciliopid/wiki/How-to-compile-on-Arduino-and--Platformio))
-  - Feature: TEMPSENSOR_BITWINDOW: When your temperature readings are not working every couple of minutes, you can try out values in the range of 110-135.
-  - Feature: Detect and warn about bitwindow issues (temperature reading flapping) (only DEBUGMODE)
-  - Improvements on network timeouts.
-  - Remove support for DS19B20 temperature sensors.
-  - userConfig Changes:
-    - Added TEMPSENSOR_BITWINDOW (default 125microseconds)
-    - Removed TEMPSENSOR
-  - Fix nodemcu compile error using platformio
-- 2.9.0b5:
-  - Fix: Remove a false-positive error in debug log
-- 2.9.0b4:
-  - Performance improvement: controlActions is now using interrupts with an optional debounce feature (instead of polling each gpio)
-    - I am grateful for any c++ volunteer who can improve the GpioCheck.ino code.
-  - Fix: Debug timeout set to 5 hours also when plattformio is used.
-- 2.9.0b3:
-  - Code indentation
-- 2.9.0b2:
-  - Fix: controllerActions: Improve debouncing of analog(ADC) and digital buttons/switches.
-  - Code cleanup and compiler warning fixes.
-- 2.9.0b1:
-  - Add full support for platformio and fix compile warnings.
-    - Force espressif8266 to Version 2 (until external libs are adapted)
-  - Arduino IDE: Remove some libaries which from now on have to be installed manually. see [wiki](https://github.com/medlor/bleeding-edge-ranciliopid/wiki/How-to-compile-on-Arduino-Platformio)
   - Fix:
     - DISPLAY_TEXT_STATE is working on exp8266.
+    - controllerActions: Improve debouncing of analog(ADC) and digital buttons/switches.
+    - Improve steaming cycle-times.
+  - Remove support for DS19B20 temperature sensors.
+  - Improvements in error logging.
-  - userConfig:
+  - UserConfig Changes:
-    - breaking change:
+    - Breaking Change:
       - renamed DISPLAY to DISPLAY_HARDWARE
+    - Removed:
+      - TEMPSENSOR
+    - Added:
+      - DEBOUNCE_ANALOG_GPIO / DEBOUNCE_DIGITAL_GPIO
+    - Changes:
+      - recommended defaults
 - 2.8.0:
   - Feature: Add support to detect low water using a VL53L0X Time of Flight distance sensor. see [Howto](https://github.com/medlor/bleeding-edge-ranciliopid/wiki/Water-level-measurement-using-VL53L0X-(Time-of-Flight-distance-sensor))
   - Helge supplied a 3d printing model for rancilio silvia's water tank lid which can be used with the VL53L0X sensor. (thanks Helge!)